Common Home Plumbing Mistakes and How to Avoid Them

 This has got to be our number one plumbing fail.
 Whether you’ve detected a leak or you’re about to start taking pipes apart, always remember to turn off the water first.
 Your family will never let you live down the Great Flood if you don’t.

 Overdoing the drain cleaner

 No one wants to get their hands dirty when it comes to drain blockages, but simply throwing drain cleaner into your system every time can actually do more harm than good.
-The harsh chemicals in most drain cleaners will eventually corrode your pipes if used too frequently so turn to more eco-friendly substances like baking soda, soda crystals, vinegar and lemon juice to save yourself cracks and leaks.
+The harsh chemicals in most drain cleaners will eventually corrode your pipes if used too frequently and could result in needing repairs.
+So turn to more eco-friendly substances like baking soda, soda crystals, vinegar and lemon juice to save yourself cracks and leaks.